UK Manufacturing Quoting Benchmarks 2026: How Does Your Team Compare?

 Average quote turnaround: 5.3 hours Best-in-class turnaround: 48 minutes Quote-to-close ratio: 23% (average) vs 46% (best-in-class) Sales cycle: 136 days (average) First-response advantage: under 2 hours = 50% higher win rate

 When you quote in 5.3 hours, you're losing velocity.
 Your customer has already contacted three other suppliers.
 The buying impulse is fading.
 Speed becomes a trust signal: fast response equals operational competence.
+Industry surveys from Make UK consistently flag responsiveness as a top-three buyer criterion in custom manufacturing.

 Best-in-class teams hit 48 minutes because they've automated the repetitive work.
 They've removed the human bottleneck.
 They're using AI-assisted quoting tools that pull product data, pricing, and compliance requirements without manual intervention.
+We unpack the architectural choices in CPQ vs Custom AI Quoting for Manufacturers.

 The quote-to-close ratio is where the commercial impact gets real.
 A 23% ratio means you're closing one in four quotes.
 Best-in-class teams are hitting 46%.
 That's nearly double.
 Why?
 Because they're not just faster.
 They're more accurate.
 Their quotes don't need rework.